erikvanmechelen/loom/README.md

 ## A Few Questions

 How does Loom approach product?
-What is the current workflow between teams.
+Which workflows are working?
 I sense that Loom approaches Product cross-functionally.
 Can you share more?

 What is the current relationship between teams at Loom?
 How are decisions made?